vnen/godot-tiled-importer/README.md

 trigger a reimport.

 * Essentially, every change you do that doesn't directly change the source Tiled map, won't trigger the automatic reimport.
+In this case you can manually reimport if needed.

 ## Options (Maps and TileSets)